Turnout up in Slovakia, with pro-EU liberals scoring high

 "If we could approach or overcome 20 percent, I would be very happy.
 Outside it is beautiful [weather], but I'm afraid that it will not affect the result," Sefcovic said.

-"It is, of course, smaller than in the recent presidential elections [49 percent], but we see people wanting to participate in the European elections," Jana Stanova, an electoral commission chief in the Devin district added.
+"It is, of course, smaller than in the recent presidential elections [49 percent], but we see people wanting to participate in the European elections," Jana Stanova, an electoral commission chief in the Devin district, added.

 The Czech Republic, Ireland, Latvia, the Netherlands, Malta, and the UK have also voted, while most EU countries will vote on Sunday, with official results for all 28 member states due out the same evening.